-Whilst it was a relief that, in 2010, the International Whaling Commission (IWC) did not legalise the large scale slaughter of whales, (something that the Obama administration was in support of!) they did however granted the Inuit of Greenland (the indigious population or aborigines of the area) permission to slaughter 9 humpback whales per year.
+Whilst it was a relief that, in 2010, the International Whaling Commission (IWC) did not legalise the large scale slaughter of whales, they did however grant the Inuit of Greenland (the indigenous population or aborigines of the area) permission to slaughter 9 Humpback whales per year.

-These magnificent creatures winter in the Caribbean and pass by New England in the summer to return to Greenland, yet the USA were one of the countries voting for a killing quota to be allowed.
+These magnificent creatures spend winter in the Caribbean and pass by New England in the summer to return to Greenland.
+Yet the USA were one of the countries voting for a killing quota to be allowed.

 Whilst one might accept that the Inuit have to survive and their sources of food in such a climate are limited, the truth has been uncovered the number of whales killed far exceeds the agreed quota.

 Not only is this illegal but whale meat has been discovered being sold commercially in Greenland in supermarkets and being served as soup in cafes and sushi in elegant restaurants too.
-It is also known that Greenlanders are illegally hunting minke and fin whales.
+It is also known that Greenland are illegally hunting Minke and Fin whales.

 Greenlanders also slaughter and eat the rare and endangered Narwal, and also the highly socially evolved and intelligent Beluga whale, which is actually more a species of dolphin with a large and sophisticated brain.
-Not only is this damaging to the whale population and the ecosystem and foodchain in which it resides, but it is damaging to humans as this meat contains high quantities of heavy metals and organic pollutants which are dangerous for human consumption.
+It is not only damaging to the whale population, the ecosystem and the food chain in which it resides, but it is damaging to humans as this meat contains high quantities of heavy metals and organic pollutants which are dangerous for human consumption.

 Make your voice heard – the more people who do this, the more likely we are to save these magnificent marine mammals.